-- · Using the remote control - 1.
-Press Zoom +/- to display the Zoom bar. - Press Zoom + to magnify the center of the picture.
-Press the key repeatedly until the picture size is suitable for your need. - Use the directional arrows (▲, ▼, ◄, ▶) on the projector or remote control to navigate the picture. - To restore the picture to its original size, press AUTO.
-You can also press Zoom -.
+- · Using the remote control

+- Press D. ZOOM +/- to display the Zoom bar.

+Press D. ZOOM + to magnify the center of the

+picture.
+Press the key repeatedly until the

+picture size is suitable for your need.

+- Use the directional arrows (▲, ▼, ◄, ►) on the projector or remote control to navigate the picture.

+- To restore the picture to its original size, press AUTO.
+You can also press D. ZOOM -.
 When the key is pressed again, the picture is further reduced until it is restored to the original size.

+- Using the OSD menu

-- Press MENU/EXIT and then press
+- Press MENU/EXIT and then press ◀ / ▶ until the DISPLAY menu is highlighted.

+- 2. Press ▼ to highlight Digital Zoom and press Mode/enter.
+The Zoom bar displays.